Bezeone/Bezhuangs-Blog/source/_posts/Creative-Thinking-for-Success.md

 title: Creative Thinking：Techniques and Tools for Success
 date: 2020-06-28
 updated: 2020-07-01
-tags: [Coursera]
+tags: []
 categories: 经济与商业
 ---

 > In this ever-growing and changing world, being able to think creatively and innovatively are essential skills.
-This course provided by IMPERIAL COLLEGE LONDON equips us with a tool-box, introducing us to a selection of behaviours and techniques that augments our innate creativity.
+This course provided by IMPERIAL COLLEGE LONDON equips us with a tool-box, introducing us to a selection of behaviors and techniques that augments our innate creativity.
 The following are the notes I took during this course.

 <!--more-->